A Geometric View of Closure Phases in Interferometry: Closure Phase Relationships on -Polygons

 Note that all the relations throughout the paper hold for any arbitrary closed polygon in any configuration between the available vertices, including self-intersecting polygons, and not limited to only the convex or concave configurations.
 Each polygon configuration will have a unique closure phase, in general, of course.

 We now examine whether the SOS conservation property applies directly to an $N$-polygon of fringe NPCs in the image plane when $N\ge 4$.
 This can be understood by perturbing the phase of one of the aperture array elements.
 This phase perturbation will affect two fringes whose baseline vectors contain this aperture element with opposite displacements of their respective fringe NPCs.
 However, the rest of the fringe NPCs will remain unchanged and are unconstrained by this change.
 Therefore, the superposed fringe interference pattern from all the $N$ array elements ($N\ge 4$) will not be conserved on the whole.
-However, when the $N$-polygon is decomposed into adjacent, elemental triads, as described above, then the individual triad patterns will obey the SOS conservation theorem as discussed in earlier sections.
-This is further explained using a 4-polygon example in Appendix~\ref{sec:areas-N-polygon}.
+However, when the $N$-polygon is decomposed into adjacent, elemental triads, as described above, then the individual triad patterns will obey the SOS conservation principle as discussed earlier.

-The relationship established in Section~\ref{sec:areas-triad} between the closure phase and the areas in the aperture and the image planes can be extended to an $N$-polygon by expressing it in terms of adjacent and elemental $3$-polygon units as above, each of which obey gauge-invariance and SOS conservation.
-Consider the elemental triads (indexed by $q=1,2,\ldots N-2$) all sharing a common vertex (denoted by index $a=1$) in the aperture plane.
-In a simple example with a 4-polygon ($N=4$, $q=1,2$), it can be shown that